-This ab exercise targets the abdominal obliques, the muscles on the side of your trunk that pull in the opposite direction of your lower back muscles, negating some of their power.
+This exercise targets the abdominal obliques, the muscles on the side of your trunk, which pull in the opposite direction of your lower back muscles, negating some of their power.

-How to: Lie on your back with a heavy weight, like a kettlebell, behind your head.
+How To: Lie on your back with a heavy weight, like a kettlebell, behind your head.
 Lift your legs in the air with your hips and knees bent at 90 degrees.
-Hold the weight and press your lower back down into the ground as you roll your hips up off of the ground and back toward your head.
+Hold the heavy weight and press your lower back down into the ground as you roll your hips up off of the ground and back towards your head.
 Move slowly and with control.

-How to: Lie on your back with your arms straight up toward the ceiling.
+How To: Lie on your back with your arms straight up towards the ceiling.
 One leg should be bent with your foot planted on the ground and the other leg should be straight and flat on the ground.
-Sit up to your bent leg and keep your arms pointed up toward the ceiling.
+Sit-up to your bent leg and keep your arms pointed up towards the ceiling.

-You can use either a cable machine or a resistance band for this upper back-strengthening exercise.
+You can use either a cable machine or a resistance band for this exercise.

-How to: Set the cable machine or resistance band a few inches above your head.
+How To: Set the cable machine or resistance band a few inches above your head.
 Grab the handles with your knuckles facing the ceiling.
-Pull back toward your nose and keep your elbows as high as possible.
-Don't let your head travel forward, try to keep it right over your shoulders.
+Pull back towards your nose and keep your elbows as high as possible.
+Don't let your head travel forwards, try to keep it right over your shoulders.
 Pinch your shoulder blades together as you pull back.

-Use high repetitions - up to 20 - with this bodyweight upper back exercise.
+Use high repetitions - up to 20 - with this bodyweight exercise.

 Left vs. Right Imbalance

 Many people favor one side during day-to-day activities which can make one side of your back stronger than the other.
 To balance things out, try doing these exercises that let you work one side of your back at a time.

 All you need is a dumbbell and a bench to start working on your left vs. right imbalances with this exercise.